Khushibhansali/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

 This interaction is present in big cities where there is ample sound.
 Generally, sound waves are present everywhere and are constantly amplifying.
 Subconsciously and consciously, these sound waves affect our health.
 This problem is known as noise pollution.
-[Research](https://www.epa.gov/clean-air-act-overview/clean-air-act-title-iv-noise-pollution#:~:text=Noise%20pollution%20adversely%20affects%20the,sleep%20disruption%2C%20and%20lost%20productivity)indicates that noise pollution can result in hearing loss, exposure to loud noise can cause high blood pressure, heart disease, sleep disturbances, and stress.
+[Research](https://www.epa.gov/clean-air-act-overview/clean-air-act-title-iv-noise-pollution#:~:text=Noise%20pollution%20adversely%20affects%20the,sleep%20disruption%2C%20and%20lost%20productivity) indicates that noise pollution can result in hearing loss, exposure to loud noise can cause high blood pressure, heart disease, sleep disturbances, and stress.

 _Players:_ Who is involved in the interaction?
 Who else is there?
 If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
 Think through all the people who are in the setting.